AlexToop/www-alextoop-com/src/assets/markdown/connascence.md

 **Timing**, when the timing of execution of components is important.

-**Execution order**, when the order of multiple components is important.
+**Execution order**, when the order of several components is important.

 ### <a name="static"></a>Static

-**Position**, agree on the order of values.
+**Position**, when they must agree on the order of values.

-**Algorithm**, agree on a particular algorithm to use.
+**Algorithm**, when they must agree on agree on a particular algorithm to use.

-**Meaning/Convention**, agree on the meaning of an identity.
+**Meaning/Convention**, when they must agree on agree on a common meaning of an identity.

-**Type**, agree the type of an entity.
+**Type**, when they must agree on the type of an entity.

-**Name**, agree the name of an entity.
+**Name**, when they must agree on the name of an entity.

 ### <a name="diagram"></a>Diagram

 ![Connascence](/img/connascence.svg)

 The higher the listed type, the stronger the connascence is.
-Reducing the strength of connascence is desirable as it often reduces the complexity when modifying or reusing these components in the future.
+Reducing the strength of connascence is desirable as it often reduces the difficulty when modifying or reusing these components in the future.

 ## <a name="summary"></a>Summary